dfite85/bloccit/README.md

 == README

-## Bloccit: a REddit replica to teach the fundamentals of web development and rails
+## Bloccit: a Reddit replica to teach the fundamentals of web development and rails

 Made with my mentor at [Bloc](http://bloc.io).